Human Papillomavirus (HPV)

 are used to collect samples of cells in the cervix.

 What might affect my test results?

 The results don't seem to be affected by menstrual blood or lubricant in the vagina.

 Little is known about the effect of vaginal intercourse, tampons, and douching shortly

 How do I get ready for this test?

 Ask your healthcare provider if you need to do anything to prepare for this test.

-If you are having a Pap test along with HPV testing, the ACS recommends avoiding all
+If you are having a Pap test along with HPV testing, the ACS recommends staying away

 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements

 you are taking.
 This includes medicines that don’t need a prescription and any illegal